daviddoret/naive/docs/source/index.rst

 Welcome to Naive's documentation!
 ===================================

 **Naive** (/naɪˈiːv/) is a model checking Python library.
-Its salient characteristics are:
+Its salient characteristics are: blablablabla
-TODO: Include documentation

 .. note::